Rishav-Agarwal/abierto/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

 ### `npm run server`

 Run the server locally on `5000` port.

 The server will restart automatically if you make any edits.

-### `npm run dev`

-Run the client@3000 port in development mode and the server@5000 port.<br>
-Open [http://localhost:3000](http://localhost:3000) to view the app in the browser.

-The client and server will reload if you make any changes.

 ### `npm test`